plinss/acmebot/README.md

-register an account with the certificate authority, automatically accept the certificate authority's terms of service, obtain authorizations for each configured domain name, generate primary and backup private keys as needed for the configured certificates, issue certificates, generate custom Diffie-Hellman parameters, and install the certificates and private keys into /etc/ssl/certs and /etc/ssl/private.
+register an account with the certificate authority, automatically accept the certificate authority's terms of service, obtain authorizations for each configured domain name, generate primary private keys as needed for the configured certificates, issue certificates, generate backup private keys, generate custom Diffie-Hellman parameters, and install the certificates and private keys into /etc/ssl/certs and /etc/ssl/private.